benkeen/generatedata/README.md

 ## License

-This script is freely available under the GPL license.
+This script is freely available under the GPL 3 license.
+See license.txt in the root folder.

 ## Contributors